How the Congress cost AAP a majority in Delhi

 The Aam Aadmi Party’s decade-long stint in power in Delhi ended on Saturday, with the party winning 22 seats in the capital’s 70-seat assembly – 14 short of a majority.

-The Congress failed win seats for the third time in a row.
+The Congress failed to win seats for the third time in a row.
 But it undercut the Arvind Kejriwal-led party in exactly 14 seats, costing the state ruling party dearly.

-The Bharatiya Janata Party won all the 14 seats, with a victory margin in each of the constituencies was lower than the votes polled by the Congress in those segments.
+The Bharatiya Janata Party won all the 14 seats, with a victory margin in each of the constituencies that was lower than the votes polled by the Congress in those segments.

 This comes just nine months after AAP and the Congress took on the BJP in the Lok Sabha elections in Delhi as part of the Opposition’s INDIA alliance.